-Why Consider Treatment at Our Hospital in New Baltimore, MI
+Why consider treatment for dementia at Harbor Oaks Hospital in New Baltimore, Michigan

 As dementia progresses it becomes harder and harder for an individual to be able to take care of him or herself.
 Some individuals may experience inadequate nutrition and reduced hygiene as they reach the later stages of the disease.
 They may have difficulty remembering to take their medications, be unable to communicate effectively, and may face some personal safety issues.
 Additionally, it is not uncommon for a person with dementia to struggle with depression, anxiety, or aggression.
 Because dementia is a progressive disease that will only get worse over time, it is important to get proper treatment so that the symptoms can be managed, allowing the individual to live a high quality life for as long as possible.